 We will have an electronic discussion as part of this course on the Blackboard discussion forum.
-You are expected to read the on-line discussions.
-Posting your own messages is optional, but will count for participation credit if your messages are thoughtful and original.
+You are expected to read and post in the on-line discussions.
+Posting will count for participation credit if your messages are thoughtful and original.